-Vatican City, despite being the smallest country in the world with an area of 44 hectares, is home to scores of attractions that keep millions of tourists thronging to it every year.
+Vatican City, despite being the smallest country in the world with an area of 44 hectares, is home to many iconic landmarks that attract millions of tourists every year.
 Home to various religious and cultural sites, the city also treasures an immense priceless collections of artistic and historical masterpieces by world’s greatest artists in dozens of Vatican museums.
-These museums fascinate millions of visitors each year with Sistine Chapel being the highlight.
 The Sistine Chapel located inside the Palace of the Vatican - with its ceiling and walls decorated by Michelangelo and the frescos designed by Raphael - is one of the most unique and stunning attractions of Vatican In this guide, we will highlight all there is to know about the Vatican Museums and how to get skip the line Vatican Museums tickets to help you enjoy your experience.

 The Vatican Museums and Sistine Chapel